 Full Texts Available

-There is also an older seven-volume collection, Correspondence of Andrew Jackson, which was edited by John Spencer Bassett and published from 1926 to 1935.
-Bassett’s edition covers the entirety of Jackson’s life but contains a much narrower selection of documents than The Papers of Andrew Jackson series, which is designed as a replacement.
+For the years that the Jackson Papers project has not yet reached, there is an older seven-volume collection, Correspondence of Andrew Jackson, edited by John Spencer Bassett and published from 1926 to 1935.
+This edition runs to the end of Jackson’s life but contains a much narrower selection of documents.

-Researchers interested in consulting Jackson’s papers should check with the nearest major library to see if it has The Papers of Andrew Jackson or can procure them on loan.
+Those interested in consulting Jackson’s papers should check with a nearby major library to see if it owns (or can borrow) The Papers of Andrew Jackson volumes or a subscription to the Rotunda online edition.
 The Hermitage regrets that because of staff limitations we cannot research the papers except to answer specific questions.
-Likewise, the Jackson Papers project will not respond to queries that researchers can answer by consulting the volumes themselves.
+Likewise the Jackson Papers project may not reply to queries that can be answered by consulting the volumes themselves.

-Publication of The Papers of Andrew Jackson has been supported by the University of Tennessee, The Ladies Hermitage Association, the Tennessee Historical Commission, two agencies of the federal government, the National Historical Publications and Records Commission and the National Endowment for the Humanities.
+Publication of The Papers of Andrew Jackson is supported by the University of Tennessee, the Tennessee Historical Commission, and two federal agencies, the National Historical Publications and Records Commission and the National Endowment for the Humanities.
 Sam B. Smith and Harriet Owsley founded the project and produced its first volume.
 Harold D. Moser edited the next five volumes and the microfilm.
-The current editor and project director is Daniel Feller, who is also Betty Lynn Hendrickson Professor of History at the University of Tennessee.
+The current editor and project director is Daniel Feller, who is also Professor of History at the University of Tennessee.